Spirited, curious, active, and sweet – these are only a few adjectives to describe the Havanese breed – the national dog breed of Cuba.

 To conclude our guide, here’s the list of a few Havanese rescue organizations:

-- The Havanese Angel League Organization for Rescue – an Illinois-based non-profit organization that has rescued Havanese dogs since 2002.
+- The Havanese Angel League Organization for Rescue – an Illinois-based non-profit organization that has rescued dogs since 2002.

-- The Havanese Club of America – a charitable Havanese rescue organization that also offers membership for those who need help adjusting their adopted Havanese pups to the new environment.
+- Havanese Club of America – a charitable Havanese rescue organization that also offers membership for those who need help adjusting their adopted Havanese pups to the new environment.

 Daniela McVicker is a psychologist and family counselor.
 She is also a freelance writer and a contributor to Topwritersreview.
 Her passion is writing about leading a healthy family life and helping people enjoy their lives to the fullest.